totem-tech/documentation/crowdloan/regulation.md

 Whilst the testnet coins have been distributed by the testnet Faucet, the allocation of the Kapex coins for early adopters will be via a claims process to be decided.
 This will ensure that only valid users will be able to receive their migrated amounts.

-The Crowdloan and Pledge will be administered by the Live Accounting Association (in formation), and the basis of the allocation of Kapex coins has been set out in the Crowdloan details in these documents.
+The Crowdloan and Pledge will be administered by the Live Accounting Association (Swiss Verein in formation) (in formation), and the basis of the allocation of Kapex coins has been set out in the Crowdloan details in these documents.
 The contribution does not constitute or confer membership of the Association, which can be obtained seperately.

-The Live Accounting Association will set aside money received as a donation to enable the purpose of the Association, but will otherwose rely on the Kapex currency for funding.
+The Live Accounting Association (Swiss Verein in formation) will set aside money received as a donation to enable the purpose of the Association, but will otherwise rely on the Kapex currency for funding.

-> The purpose of the Live Accounting Association is to provide funding for the development of the Live Accounting Networks.
+> The purpose of the Live Accounting Association (Swiss Verein in formation) is to provide funding for the development of the Live Accounting Networks.
 Any developer - not just the Founders of Totem Accounting - can apply for grants from the Association for work that carries out the purpose of the Association.

 * Founders and team will receive an allocation of Kapex from the Live Accounting Treasury.